zachloran/FieldLevel-Take-Home-Zachary-Loran/README.md

 Column Name | Description
 --- | ---
-UserId | A unique number used to represent each user that is assigned in ascending order as users register at FieldLevel DateOfActivityPST | A date a user made an authenticated request to our servers in pacific standard time.
+UserId | A unique number used to represent each user that is assigned in ascending order as users register at FieldLevel DateOfActivityPST | A date a user made an authenticated request to our servers in pacific standard time (PST).
 ActivityCount | The number of pages/requests the user made on that day.
 Users who spend more time on FieldLevel have a higher activity count.

 ### Questions